12 held over missing containers

 government of billions of shillings in appropriate revenue.

-Mr Athumani appealed to members of public who have got important information on those who are
+public who have got important information on those who are

 implicated in the container syndicate at the country’s major sea gateway as well as embezzlers of public